aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 1. The name of the fabric for internal AVD use.
 This name *must* match the name of an Ansible Group (and therefore a corresponding group_vars file) covering all network devices.
 2. Defines the node type characteristics of the various nodes used in the media fabric.
 3. Local users/passwords and their privilege levels.
-In this case, the `ansible` user is set with the password `ansible` and an `admin` user is set with no password.
+In this case, the `ansible` user is set with the password `ansible`, and an `admin` user is set with no password.
 4. BGP peer groups and their passwords (all passwords are "arista").
 5. Point-to-point interface MTU, in this case, is set to 1500 since the example uses vEOS, but when using hardware, this should be set to 9214 instead.
 6. Defines which interfaces to use for uplinks and downlinks.
-In this example they are specified per node type.
+In this example, they are specified per node type.
-   1. `uplink_interfaces` specify which local interfaces connect to an upstream device.
+   1. `uplink_interfaces` specifies which local interfaces connect to an upstream device.
-   2. `downlink_interfaces` specify which local interfaces connect to a downstream device.
+   2. `downlink_interfaces` specifies which local interfaces connect to a downstream device.
 7. Relevant settings for the `TerminAttr` software agent on EOS, responsible for streaming telemetry back to CloudVision Portal.
-8. Enables PTP for all leaf-spine links as well as anywhere else where it's configured in the fabric, including a number of auto-generated PTP-related device settings.
+8. Enables PTP for all leaf-spine links and elsewhere PTP is configured in the fabric, including several auto-generated PTP-related device settings.
 9. Enables SSM Multicast.
-10. Defines that authentication and authorization uses local usernames and passwords.
+10. Defines that authentication and authorization use local usernames and passwords.
 11. Settings for the management interface on devices.
-Since the example uses vEOS, it's `Ethernet0`, but when using hardware this should be `Management1` instead.
+Since the example uses vEOS, it's `Ethernet0`, but when using hardware, this should be `Management1` instead.
 12. DNS Server specification.
 Used in this example primarily to resolve the IP address of the NTP server.
 13. NTP server settings.
-Correct and synchronized time on EOS is required for proper connectivity to CloudVision Portal.
+Correct and synchronized time on EOS is required for proper connectivity to the CloudVision Portal.
 Please note the management interface must be updated if using hardware and not vEOS.
 14. Specification of the links between the two PTP leaves, dedicated for PTP traffic.
 15. Specifications for the state validation of the actual running network compared to the designed configurations created by Ansible.

-## Setting device specific configuration parameters
+## Setting device-specific configuration parameters

-The `ansible-avd-examples/media/group_vars/AMBER_LEAVES.yml` file defines settings that apply to all children of the `ANBER_LEAVES` group as specified in the inventory described earlier, in this case the two leaves `amber-leaf1` and `amber-leaf2`.
+The `ansible-avd-examples/media/group_vars/AMBER_LEAVES.yml` file defines settings that apply to all children of the `ANBER_LEAVES` group as specified in the inventory described earlier.
+In this case, the two leaves `amber-leaf1` and `amber-leaf2`.

 ```yaml title="AMBER_LEAVES.yml"
 ---